nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 An attacker may initiate a normal connection and, taking advantage of the fact that a host's receive buffer is shared between all connected peers, start to aggressively transmit large messages disregarding all flow control indicators.
-If the attacker's upstream bandwidth is large enough, it may succeed in filling up the target's socket receive buffer, blocking packets from all other peers and force them to disconnect.
+If the attacker's upstream bandwidth is large enough, it may succeed in filling up the target's socket receive buffer, blocking packets from all other peers and forcing them all to disconnect.

 ##### Malicious Packet Corruption